-Next Rider Testing @ Sandridge Stables TBD
+Next Rider Testing @ Sandridge Stables November 8, 2020

 Sandridge Stables will once again be hosting Alberta Equestrian Federation Rider Testing from Levels 1 through 8.
 This is an official Equine Canada Rider Testing and includes Rider Levels 6, 7 and 8, which are prerequisites for Coaching Certification.

 AEF memberships are mandatory and my be purchased online at the AEF website.

 The Rider Levels Manuals & Stable Management Manual (sold separately from Level manuals) are available for purchase online from the AEF website and should be purchased well ahead for study purposes.

 If you are not sure what level you should test at, please consult.
 We would be happy to advise.

 Download a Registration Form and fill it out.

 Submit your completed Registration Form by email by October 24, 2020 to email@example.com